Research Assistants and Associates

 Lefort, Nadine, MA-EEC

 Nadine Lefort was part of the Integrative Science research team for many years, beginning in the early 2000s, and an integral participant in many Two-Eyed Seeing projects .
 She grew up in Sydney, Nova Scotia, and obtained her Bachelor of Science Community Studies (Biodiversity) degree from Cape Breton University.
 Nadine has completed her Masters of Arts in Environmental Education and Communication at Royal Roads University where her research focused on ways to enrich teachers’ relationships with nature.
-She is currently working with the Sierra Club in British Columbia.
+She worked for the Sierra Club in Victoria, British Columbia, for several years as Education Program Director and Curriculum Developer.
+Nadine returned to Cape Breton in 2012 and in Winter 2013 began working with the Unama'ki Institute of Natural Resources (UINR) in Cape Breton, as their Mi’kmaq Environmental Learning Centre’s Education and Outreach Coordinator.
+She will coordinate the Unama’KIDS program and Nikani Awtiken summer camp and work on other education projects.

 Milburn, Michael, PhD